dbdesign-students-spring2024/6-mongodb-analysis-VideoStorms/README.md

 ]
 ```

 This might allow us to look closer at the data than just someone looking at the table allowing us to come to better conclusions.
-Ratings and host information can help in identifying top-performing hosts and listings
+Ratings and host information can help in identifying top-performing hosts and listings.
+Examination of 10 listings provides insights into the varied accommodation options

 ### Choose two hosts (by reffering to their host_id values) who are superhosts (available in the host_is_superhost field), and show all of the listings offered by both of the two hosts